bilke/sublime-text-2-goto-documentation/README.markdown

 # Sublime Text 2 plugin: Goto Documentation

-A command to jump to documentation for the current word.
+A command to jump to documentation (on the web) for the current word.
+If you have [Dash](http://kapeli.com/dash/) installed you can use it instead of the web search.

 ## Supports